Home Equity Access Scheme

-When she reaches her maximum loan amount we stop making loan payments.
-We will ask her if she wants to change the value of her retained amount.
+When Joan reaches the maximum loan amount, we stop making loan payments.
+We will ask Joan if they want to change the value of the retained amount.
 The loan will continue to incur interest each fortnight until it is repaid in full.
-This means her loan balance can increase above her maximum loan amount even if she has ceased receiving loan payments.
+This means the loan balance can increase above Joan's maximum loan amount even if they have ceased receiving loan payments.

 This is an example only and you can choose to have a lower maximum loan amount than the amount we calculate by increasing your retained amount.Back to top

 How the HEAS may affect your income support payment

 If the secured property is not your principal home and is assessed under the assets test, we will deduct the HEAS debt from its asset value.
 As the loan increases the net value of the property reduces.
 This may allow you to receive a higher rate of Service Pension, Social Security Age Pension paid by us, or Income Support Supplement where your payment is assessed under the assets test.
 This places less reliance on the HEAS loan payments to maintain your total income.Back to top

 If you sell or transfer your secured property you will need to repay your HEAS loan in full on settlement.
 If your loan balance exceeds the value of your equity in the secured property, you will not need to repay more than the value of the secured asset.

 If you choose to offer an alternative property as security for the loan, we will recalculate the maximum loan amount on the value of the new secured property.
 You will need to pay for the cost of registering a charge or caveat on the new property.
 This can be paid up front or added to your loan balance.Back to top